-Today, there are hundreds of thousands of CrossFitters across the globe and new gyms popping up everywhere.
-At its core, CrossFit is about a community of people who have found a way to turn strength and conditioning into a team effort, complete with a support system, ongoing competition, and athletic well-roundedness.
-This is why people come to CrossFit Back Bay.
+Today, there are hundreds of thousands of Functional Fitness-ers across the globe and new gyms popping up everywhere.
+At its core, Functional Fitness is about a community of people who have found a way to turn strength and conditioning into a team effort, complete with a support system, ongoing competition, and athletic well-roundedness.
+This is why people come to Back Bay.

-For Sara Lombardi, a 2012 U.S. Olympic rower and CrossFit coach, CrossFit made her realize just how much strength she lacked, and revealed to her what her body was capable of.
-She now uses CrossFit in her training regimen as part of an elite rowing program and coaches athletes at the gym alongside Plosker.
+For Sara Lombardi, a 2012 U.S. Olympic rower and Functional Fitness coach, Functional Fitness made her realize just how much strength she lacked, and revealed to her what her body was capable of.
+She now uses it in her training regimen as part of an elite rowing program and coaches athletes at the gym alongside Plosker.
 Collectively, the gym with its host of knowledgable coaches is helping Team Back Bay achieve their fitness goals as they prep for the Games.

 Data as the Ultimate Empowerment Tool

-For elite CrossFitters, training is a 24/7 lifestyle that involves prioritizing diet, sleep, and overall health to perform their best all day, everyday.
-The CrossFit philosophy values data; therefore, numbers and scoreboards drive the competition, the records, and standards for performance.
+For elite Functional Fitness-ers, training is a 24/7 lifestyle that involves prioritizing diet, sleep, and overall health to perform their best all day, everyday.
+The Functional Fitness philosophy values data; therefore, numbers and scoreboards drive the competition, the records, and standards for performance.